Imperial Sutton Scholars

 60 Year 7 students from participating schools embarked on the programme in spring 2017.

-The students are all from eligible secondary state schools in Greater London.
+The students were all from eligible secondary state schools in Greater London.
 Eligibility is based on a range of factors, including:

 - having relatively low levels of GCSE attainment and progression to university